Nurse Anesthetist (CRNA) Degrees and Program Requirements

 - Principles of nurse anesthesia

 You’ll also need to take classes in core subjects such as chemistry and statistics and meet any of the general MSN requirements at your school.
-You may also opt to specialize with coursework tailored toward a particular patient population, condition, or other subfield, such as neurosurgery, obstetrics, pediatrics, or dental surgery, among others.
+You may also opt to specialize with coursework tailored to a particular patient population, condition, or other subfield, such as neurosurgery, obstetrics, pediatrics, and dental surgery, among others.

 Long Does It Take to Earn a Degree?

-CRNA programs take between 24 and 51 months to complete, often depending on whether you attend full- or part-time.
+CRNA master’s programs take between two and four years to complete, depending on whether you attend full time or part time.
 That said, the total time it takes to earn a master’s and take the national certification exam for nurse anesthetists is a minimum of seven years.
 Add a doctorate, and the minimum will be eight to nine years.

 Nurse Anesthetist Certification

-After successful completion of your nurse anesthetist program, you’ll be ready to take the national certification exam administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
-You’ll answer a minimum of 100 computerized questions related to advanced nursing and anesthesia, though the test may ask up to 170 as it determines with certainty whether you’ve passed or failed.
+After completing your nurse anesthetist program, you’ll be ready to take the certification exam administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
+You’ll answer a minimum of 100 computerized questions related to advanced nursing and anesthesia, though the test may ask up to 170 questions as it determines with certainty whether you pass or fail.

-You’ll receive preliminary results of your pass/fail status once the exam is completed, and official results will be mailed to you within 4 weeks.
-If you’ve passed, verification of your certification will be sent to your state board of nursing, and you can then complete any additional criteria for becoming licensed.
+You’ll receive preliminary results once you’ve completed the exam, and official results will be mailed to you within four weeks.
+If you’ve passed, verification of your certification will be sent to your state board of nursing, and you can then complete any additional state licensing requirements.

-Credits are divided by the CPC into Class A, Class B, and Core Module credits.
-You’ll need to earn some of each every 4 years to maintain your certification.
-The CPC requires that you take:
+The CPC divides credits into Class A, Class B, and Core Module.
+You’ll need to earn some in each category every four years to maintain your certification.

-At the end of every 8 years, you’ll need to take a comprehensive exam that incorporates the latest developments in nurse anesthesia to ensure that CRNAs are practicing at the highest level.
-The exam isn’t pass/fail, however you’ll need to take additional continuing education if it’s decided that you don’t meet the standards in particular area.
+Every eight years, you’ll need to take a comprehensive exam that includes the latest developments in nurse anesthesia to ensure that you are practicing at the highest level as a CRNA.
+The exam isn’t pass/fail, but you’ll need to take additional continuing education if it’s determined that you don’t meet standards in a particular area.

-Working as a CRNA can advance your nursing career and provide you with many professional opportunities.
-CRNAs are in high demand with job growth projected at 16% through 2026.
-If you’re interested in joining this fast-paced and rewarding field, use the Find Schools button to begin your search for a program that fits your goals.
+Working as a certified registered nurse anesthetist can advance your nursing career and provide you with many professional opportunities.
+CRNAs are in high demand, with job growth projected at 9% through 2032.